ONSdigital/dp-data-tools/dp-identity-data-migration/userdataextraction/README.md

 When we put the new auth service live we will need to migrate all users from the existing login mechanism (zebedee) to the new identity API.
 In order to do this we will need a scripted and reliable approach to exporting the users from zebedee.

 ##What
-nvestigate export of all users and transformation to the format required here: Creating the User Import .csv File - Amazon Cognito
+Investigate export of all users and transformation to the format required here: Creating the User Import .csv File - Amazon Cognito
 We should likely validate the users' emails are @ons.gov.uk or @ext.ons.gov.uk emails and write these out to a separate list for admin review (but this is more of an implementation detail than spike one)
 We are going to need to split the names to first and last as best as we can (does not need to be perfect as admin can fix any issues later, but we should consider if the email field can help with this at all) (but again this is probably more of an implementation detail)